Nutrien Ltd. (NTR) Shares Down Despite Recent Market Volatility

 NTR’s Market Performance

-NTR stock saw a decrease of 2.55% in the past week, with a monthly decline of -3.86% and a quarterly a decrease of 0.40%.
-The volatility ratio for the week is 3.19%, and the volatility levels for the last 30 days are 3.19% for Nutrien Ltd. (NTR).
-The simple moving average for the last 20 days is 1.35% for NTR stock, with a simple moving average of -3.66% for the last 200 days.
+NTR’s stock has seen a -4.55% decrease for the week, with a -2.97% drop in the past month and a 1.77% gain in the past quarter.
+The volatility ratio for the week is 3.15%, and the volatility levels for the past 30 days are at 3.31% for Nutrien Ltd. The simple moving average for the last 20 days is 0.31% for NTR stock, with a simple moving average of -4.59% for the last 200 days.

 Analysts’ Opinion of NTR